hpc-nuist-ap/hpc-nuist-ap.github.io/content/User's Guide/softwares/load/load-2/_index.md

 ~~We've created our **own Anaconda mirror and two environments (python2.7 and python3.6)**.~~

-Since the tsinghua mirror has been [removed](https://mirror.tuna.tsinghua.edu.cn/news/close-anaconda-service/), we set up the Python environment based on official sources now.
+Since the tsinghua mirror has been [removed](https://mirror.tuna.tsinghua.edu.cn/news/close-anaconda-service/) once, we set up the Python environment based on official sources now.

 There're two options for you to use Python: